jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 2 - Anomaly Detection.md

 is to say that this is equal to, the product from j =1 through n of p(xj).

-Would parameters mu j and sigma squared j.
+Would parameters $\mu$ j and $\sigma$ squared j.
 And this symbol here is a lot like the summation symbol except that whereas the summation symbol corresponds to addition, this symbol here corresponds to multiplying these terms over here for j =1 through n.
 So let's put it all together to see how we can build an anamoly detection system.

 The first step is to choose features xi that we think might be indicative of anomalous examples.
-Having come up with the features we want to use, we would then fit the parameters mu 1 through mu n and sigma square 1 through sigma squared n, for the n features in our data set.
-As we might guess, the parameter mu j will be just the average of xj of the feature j of all the examples in our training set.
+Having come up with the features we want to use, we would then fit the parameters $\mu$ 1 through $\mu$ n and $\sigma$ square 1 through $\sigma$ squared n, for the n features in our data set.
+As we might guess, the parameter $\mu$ j will be just the average of xj of the feature j of all the examples in our training set.

-And sigma square j will be the average of the square difference between the feature and the value mu j, that we just computed.
-And by the way, if we have a vectorized implementation, we can also compute mu as the average of the training examples as follows, we're here, $x$ and mu are both vectors.
-And so this would be the vectorized way of computing mu 1 through mu and all at the same time.
+And $\sigma$ square j will be the average of the square difference between the feature and the value $\mu$ j, that we just computed.
+And by the way, if we have a vectorized implementation, we can also compute $\mu$ as the average of the training examples as follows, we're here, $x$ and $\mu$ are both vectors.
+And so this would be the vectorized way of computing $\mu$ 1 through $\mu$ and all at the same time.

 And by estimating these parameters on our unlabeled training set, we've now computed all the parameters of our model.
 Finally, when we are given a new example, $x$ test or we're just going to write a new example as $x$ here, what we would do is compute p(x) and see if it's large or small.
 So p(x) as we saw on the last slide is the product from j = 1 through n of the probability of the individual features.

-So p(x) j with parameters mu j and single square j.
-And if we substitute in, the formula for this probability, we end up with this expression 1 over root 2 pi sigma j of e to this expression over here.
-And so xj are the features, this is a j feature of our new example, mu j and sigma j are numbers or parameters we have computed in the previous step.
+So p(x) j with parameters $\mu$ j and single square j.
+And if we substitute in, the formula for this probability, we end up with this expression 1 over root 2 pi $\sigma$ j of e to this expression over here.
+And so xj are the features, this is a j feature of our new example, $\mu$ j and $\sigma$ j are numbers or parameters we have computed in the previous step.

 And if we compute out this formula, we get some number for p(x).
 And the final step is to see a p(x) is less than epsilon.
 And if it is then we flag that it is an anomaly.